centre-for-virus-research/CVR-VBG-2023/docs/Phylogenetics.md

 **Task**

-To generate the phylogenetic tree in Figure 1A of the paper Iyer et al. 2017 Resistance to type 1 interferons is a major determinant of HIV-1 transmission fitness.
-PNAS 114(4):E590-E599 using the same methods as the authors: Nucleotide sequences were aligned using CLUSTALW, with ambiguous regions removed.
-Maximum likelihood trees with bootstrap support (1,000 replicates) were constructed using PhyML.
+To generate the phylogenetic tree in Figure 1A of the paper [Iyer et al. 2017, Resistance to type 1 interferons is a major determinant of HIV-1 transmission fitness.
+PNAS 114(4):E590-E599](https://www.pnas.org/doi/10.1073/pnas.1620144114#fig01) using the same methods as the authors: *Nucleotide sequences were aligned using CLUSTALW, with ambiguous regions removed.
+Maximum likelihood trees with bootstrap support (1,000 replicates) were constructed using PhyML.*

 To complete your analysis the key stages to consider are 1/ sequence alignment, 2/ the tree inference method, 3/ tree visualization and 4/ checking the reliability of clustering with bootstrapping.

 **Software**

-You can use the alignment software CLUSTALW by typing ‘clustalw’ on the bioinformatics server Alpha <alpha.cvr.gla.ac.uk> using MobaXterm.
-For other alignment software you can also try Muscle or Mafft (type ‘muscle’ or ‘mafft --help’ on the command line to see options).
+You can use the alignment software CLUSTALW by typing ‘clustalw2’ on the bioinformatics server Alpha2 <alpha2.cvr.gla.ac.uk>.
+Alternative alignment software you can try includes Muscle or Mafft (type ‘muscle’ or ‘mafft’ on the command line to see options).

-To use PhyML for tree inference, type ‘phyml --help’ on the command line to see options (or available online at http://www.atgc-montpellier.fr/phyml/).
-Note, PhyML takes PHYLIP formatted alignments.
-These be generated with CLUSTALW.
-If you have problems there’s a .phy alignment files in the folder /home3/robe01d/phylo/alignments.
-See PhyML’s online helpfile for further guidance on options: www.atgc-montpellier.fr/phyml/usersguide.php?type=command.
+To use PhyML for tree inference, type ‘phyml’ on the command line (or available online at http://www.atgc-montpellier.fr/phyml/).
+See PhyML’s online helpfile for further guidance on options: http://www.atgc-montpellier.fr/phyml/usersguide.php.
+Note, PhyML takes PHYLIP formatted alignments which can be generated with CLUSTALW.
+If you have problems with this file conversion there’s a PHYLIP .phy alignment files in the folder /home4/VBG_data/Phylogenetics.
+Alternative phylogenetic software to try includes RaXML and IQ-TREE (commands: 'raxml-ng-mpi'and 'iqtree2').

+FigTree (‘figtree’) is useful for visualizing phylogenetic trees and highlighting specific variants.

-Alignments, tree methods and visualization can also be carried out with the graphical user interface software, for example, SeaView (type ‘seaview’) or UGENE (‘ugene’).
-FigTree (‘figtree.jar’) is useful for visualizing phylogenetic trees and highlighting specific variants.
+Alignments, tree methods and visualization can also be carried out with graphical user interface software, for example, SeaView (command: ‘/software/seaview-v5.0.5/seaview’) or UGENE (‘ugene’).

 **Data**

-The data set from the Iyer paper is quite large (available at /home3/robe01d/phylo/data on Alpha) so use the fasta file with fewer sequences (95) from the linked patients CH595 and CH455.
+The data set from the Iyer paper is quite large (available at /home4/VBG_data/Phylogenetics on Alpha) so will take some time to align.
+You can use the fasta file with fewer sequences (95) from the linked patients CH595 and CH455 that were presented in their figure 1.
 Pre-computed CLUSTALW, MAFFT and MUSCLE multiple sequence alignments are also available in the directory alignments if needed.
 Copy files to your own directory.

 **Once you’ve generated some trees answer the questions below:**